zng-ui/zng/TODO/_current.md

-* Implement logical tree, based on the ego-tree, but with u32 indexes.
-   - After, try to optimize node representation, we build the tree in a way that should let us check if a widget belongs to an ancestor only by knowing the ancestor index and its descendant count.
+* Try to optimize logical tree node representation, we build the tree in a way that should let us check if a widget belongs to an ancestor only by knowing the ancestor index and its descendant count.

 * Implement quad-tree updating.